 Relevant questions include:

-- Does the AI provider process data within the UK or EEA?
+- Does the AI provider process data within the UK or EEA, or is there an appropriate transfer mechanism in place (UK adequacy regulations, Standard Contractual Clauses, or a recognised exception)?

 - Does the provider use your inputs to train its models?